bspfsystems/BungeeIPC/README.md

 ## API Usage / Downstream Dependencies

 The main purpose of BungeeIPC is to facilitate sending messages between BungeeCord and Bukkit for downstream plugins.
-An API has been created that can be used by the downstream plugins to access the capabilities in BungeeIPC.
+An API has been created that can be used by any downstream plugins to access the capabilities in BungeeIPC.

 ### Adding as a Dependency

-To add BungeeIPC as a dependency to your project, use one of the following common methods (you can use others if they exist, these are the common ones):
+To add BungeeIPC as a dependency to your project, use one of the following common methods (you may use others that exist, these are the common ones):

 **Maven:**<br />
 Include the following in your `pom.xml` file:<br />